It was hoped that the Iran nuclear deal would “moderate” the world’s leading sponsor of terrorism, but that didn’t happen.

 From 2014 to 2018, Iran’s government increased funding for the military and terrorism by 53 percent.
 In 2018 alone, the regime spent $6.4 billion on its Islamic Revolutionary Guard Corps–Quds Force, a U.S.-designated terrorist organization that supports Hezbollah, Hamas and other foreign terror groups and plots attacks abroad.

-“Iran was able to run an expansionist foreign policy under the Iran nuclear deal,” U.S. Special Representative for Iran Brian Hook told reporters January 10.
+“Iran was able to run an expansionist foreign policy under the Iran nuclear deal,” former U.S. Special Representative for Iran Brian Hook told reporters January 10.
 “Their expansion was funded by the Iran nuclear deal.”

 Meanwhile, the Iranian people — who face 40 percent inflation — are telling their leaders to take a different approach.
 But when nationwide demonstrations, spurred by a hike in gas prices, swept the country in November 2019, the regime responded with an internet blackout and killed hundreds of protesters.